heavenlyblues/kracker_barrel/README.md

 # Cracker Barrel: A Multiprocessing Password Cracker

-Cracker Barrel is a powerful, parallelized password-cracking tool designed to test passwords against known hashed values using common cryptographic hashing algorithms.
+Cracker Barrel is a powerful, parallelized password-cracking tool designed to test passwords against lists of compromised passwords using common cryptographic hashing algorithms.
 This tool is optimized for speed using Python’s `ProcessPoolExecutor` and supports concurrent batch processing to handle large wordlists efficiently.

 ## Table of Contents
 - [Features](#features)